 - Final Fantasy V has Gilgamesh, the Ensemble Dark Horse who has managed to cross the Final Fantasy multiverse on a search for rare swords.
 Amazingly hammy, boisterous and absurd, he manages to combine being badass and cool with being a complete moron.
 His already insane attack arsenal from Final Fantasy V is given a leg up in Dissidia's prequel—Missile, which in FFV did 3/4ths of the user's HP in damage, now fires a giant homing missile pulled from Hammerspace; Rocket Punch, which originally cut the target's HP in half, has him launch a pair of giant boxing gloves at opponents, and his Jump attack (famously used in the encounter on the Big Bridge) has him leap into the air and descend to deliver a diving headbutt.
 And if he misses, he crashes into the ground head-first and has to pull himself out.

 - Pokémon Colosseum:

 - Darkstalkers presents Lilith, Morrigan's incomplete clone.
 Her super consists of using the same bats that make up her clothes and sending all of them out in a whirlwind attack with the usual consequence.
 Her other unique super is her turning into a Playboy Bunny and tossing out a top hat which on contact, sets up a stage with the hapless enemy as the star, and playing a dancing mini-game that deals more damage to them the better you do.
 You also inflict them with more elemental attacks, and a perfect super can even be a One-Hit Kill Finishing Move.

-- In The Sims 3, you can give your Sims the "Insane" trait, which lets them to do all sorts of hilariously ridiculous things, like fishing in swimming pools (and actually ''catching'' fish this way!).
+- You can give your Sims the "Insane" trait, which lets them to do all sorts of hilariously ridiculous things, like fishing in swimming pools (and actually ''catching'' fish this way!).